hashbanger/hashbanger/README.md

 ### Hello.

-My name is Prashant Brahmbhatt.
+My name is Prashant.
 I am an Engineer currently working as a ***Data Scientist***.

 In my professional life I deal with problems in the domain of ***Machine Learning***, such as  image processing, natural language processing and data analysis & vizualisation.
-I am *less-mathematician-more-programmer* data scientist who self learned the domain through online sources and trie to catch up with all the mathematical aspects of the practical knowledge that I apply everyday as much as I could.
+I am *less-mathematician-more-programmer* data scientist who self learned the domain through online sources and trying to catch up with all the mathematical aspects of the practical knowledge that I apply everyday as much as I could.

 ### Connect with me:
 [![Website](https://img.shields.io/website?label=codingshogun.com&style=for-the-badge&url=https%3A%2F%2Fcodingshogun.com)](https://www.codingshogun.com)